Terrell Edmunds

-FeDerius Terrell Edmunds (born January 20, 1997) is an American football safety who is a free agent.
-He played college football at Virginia Tech.
+FeDerius Terrell Edmunds (born January 20, 1997) is an American professional football safety for the Las Vegas Raiders of the National Football League (NFL).
+He played college football for the Virginia Tech Hokies and was selected by the Pittsburgh Steelers in the first round of the 2018 NFL draft.

-Early years
+Early life

 Edmunds attended Dan River High School in Ringgold, Virginia.
 Terrell started at both running back and defensive back over three varsity seasons but primarily focused on tailback, rushing for a career total of 2,438 rushing yards and 33 touchdowns on 263 carries, averaging 9.3 yards per carry.
 He also caught 43 passes for 396 yards and 3 receiving touchdowns, while finishing his defensive career with 112 tackles, 5 interceptions, and 3 fumble recoveries.
 He committed to Virginia Tech to play college football.

 College career

-Edmunds played a key defensive role at Virginia Tech starting at Strong Safety and sharing time at middle linebacker from 2015 to 2017.
-After his junior season in 2017, he decided to forgo his senior year and enter the 2018 NFL Draft.
+Edmunds played a key defensive role at Virginia Tech starting at strong safety and sharing time at middle linebacker from 2015 to 2017.
+After his junior season in 2017, he decided to forgo his senior year and enter the 2018 NFL draft.
 He finished his career with 196 tackles, six interceptions, and 1.5 sacks.

 Professional career

+Pre-draft

-On January 6, 2018, Edmunds announced his decision to forgo his remaining eligibility and enter the 2018 NFL Draft.
+On January 6, 2018, Edmunds announced his decision to forgo his remaining eligibility and enter the 2018 NFL draft.
 Edmunds and his brother Tremaine released joint statements on their Twitter accounts regarding their declaration for the draft.
 He attended the NFL Scouting Combine in Indianapolis, but was unable to perform all of the combine and positional drills due to a pre-existing shoulder injury and after developing cramps.

 On March 14, 2018, Edmunds participated at Virginia Tech's pro day, but opted to stand on his combine numbers and only performed positional drills.
 At the conclusion of the pre-draft process, Edmunds was projected to be a third round pick by the majority of NFL draft experts and scouts.
 He was also ranked the third best strong safety in the draft by DraftScout.com and was ranked the sixth best safety by NFL analyst Mike Mayock.